weijuey/tp/docs/DeveloperGuide.md

 1. User requests to list contacts.
 2. d'Intérieur shows a list of contacts.
 3. User requests to delete a specific contact in the list.
-4. d'Intérieur deletes the contact.
+4. d'Intérieur shows contact deleted and updates the list.

   Use case ends.